quicwg/base-drafts/draft-ietf-quic-qpack.md

 is no value at index zero of the static table.

-A decoder that encounters an invalid static table index on a request stream or push stream MUST treat this as an error of type `HTTP_QPACK_DECOMPRESSION_FAILED`.
+A decoder that encounters an invalid static table index on a request stream or push stream MUST treat this as a stream error of type `HTTP_QPACK_DECOMPRESSION_FAILED`.
 If this index is received on the encoder stream, this MUST be treated as a connection error of type `HTTP_QPACK_ENCODER_STREAM_ERROR`.